The Key Stage 1 unit

 All Key Stage 1 pupils are entitled to Universal Free School Meals.
 If parents or carers are in receipt of any form of State Benefits it is essential you still apply for Free School Meals through the council as this entitles your child to additional funding in the form of the pupil premium.
 Each term a menu is sent home with every child.
 Children should select which of the two meals they would like each day.
 If any changes need to be made to your child’s menu, please do not hesitate to contact school.
 All of our meals are cooked daily on the premises and meet the current guidelines for nutrition in schools.
 In addition to the choice of two hot meals, soup and a well-stocked salad bar are available daily.

-Milk can be provided, this costs 20p a day and can be paid on a weekly or daily basis.
+Milk can be provided and can be paid on a weekly or daily basis.
 If your child wishes to have milk at break-time, you need to register with www.coolmilk.com.